sifact/dental-care/README.md

 # website features:

-* SPA web app
+-   SPA web app
-* Users can see different types of services with details
+-   Users can see different types of services with details
-* Users can see others reviews about corresponding services
+-   Users can see others reviews about corresponding services
-* Users can add, delete and update theire reviews
+-   Users can add, delete and update their reviews
-* Also user/admin can add service
+-   Also user/admin can add service
-* firebase auth, protected route and JWT verification implemented
+-   firebase auth, protected route and JWT verification implemented

 # Used Technology

-* React Bootstrap
+-   React Bootstrap
-* React
+-   React
-* React Router
+-   React Router
-* Firebase
+-   Firebase
-* MongoDB
+-   MongoDB